 Key Takeaways

-- Sleep anxiety is real and extremely common—the fear of not sleeping can become worse than the insomnia itself
+- Sleep anxiety is real and absurdly common—worrying about not sleeping can become a bigger problem than the bad sleep itself

-- The harder you try to sleep, the more elusive it becomes.
-Sleep requires letting go, not effort
+- The harder you try to sleep, the more awake you get.
+Sleep wants you to stop gripping the steering wheel.

-- CBT-I (Cognitive Behavioral Therapy for Insomnia) is the most effective treatment for chronic sleep anxiety
+- CBT-I (Cognitive Behavioral Therapy for Insomnia) outperforms sleep medication for chronic sleep anxiety, and the results stick

 01 The Vicious Cycle